 About Charles Kaufman

-In addition to being actively admitted to the State Bar of California, Attorney Kaufman serves on the International Law Journal’s editorial board.
-He has also written articles for publications such as EB5 Investors Magazine.
-Attorney Kaufman graduated from the University of California, Los Angeles with his Bachelor’s Degree in English Literature and his Juris Doctor.
+In addition to being admitted to the State Bar of California, Kaufman serves on the International Law Journal’s editorial board.
+He has also written articles for that journal and for other publications such as EB5 Investors Magazine.
+Kaufman graduated from the University of California, Los Angeles with a bachelor’s degree in English literature and his Juris Doctor.

 - Why would an issuer choose a 505 Reg D offering over a 504 Reg D offering?